Developing an intelligent data-driven framework for organic photovoltaic research

 Abstract

-The current trial-and-error research paradigm is inherently inappropriate for organic photovoltaic (OPV) development as a result of its diverse photovoltaic materials together with sophisticated device fabrication conditions.
+The current trial-and-error research paradigm is inherently inappropriate for organic photovoltaic (OPV) development because of the diversity in the properties of photovoltaic materials and sophisticated device fabrication conditions.
 A data-driven paradigm is therefore particularly well-suited to address these challenges.
-The data-driven research paradigm requires big-data extraction from literatures, high-throughput quantum chemical calculation according to chemical structures, and quantitative molecular structure-property relationship (QMSPR).
-To address these, we develop an Intelligent Data-Driven Framework (IDDF) leveraging large language models (LLMs), high-throughput quantum chemistry calculation platform (HQCCP), and explainable machine learning (ML).
+The data-driven research paradigm requires big-data extraction from the literature and high-throughput quantum chemical calculation according to chemical structures and quantitative molecular structure–property relationship (QMSPR).
+Accordingly, we develop an intelligent data-driven framework (IDDF), leveraging large language models (LLMs), a high-throughput quantum chemistry calculation platform (HQCCP), and explainable machine learning (ML).
 With the aid of IDDF, we extract structured data from 615 peer-reviewed articles and compute 50 molecular descriptors for 125 Y-series acceptors, forming a QMSPR database linking molecular features to device performance.
-Using eXtreme Gradient Boosting (XGBoost)-SHapley Additive exPlanations (SHAP) ML model, the IDDF maps molecular substructures to key descriptors and device power conversion efficiency (PCE).
-The results quantitatively demonstrate the influences of each building block of Y-series acceptors on final PCE values with explicit quantum chemical explanations.
-Our framework shifts OPV research from intuition-based design toward a knowledge-guided, predictive mode, providing a foundational step toward autonomous materials discovery and enhance the competitiveness of OPVs among emerging photovoltaic technologies.
+Using the eXtreme Gradient Boosting (XGBoost)-SHapley Additive exPlanations (SHAP) ML model, IDDF maps molecular substructures to key descriptors and device power conversion efficiency (PCE).
+The results quantitatively demonstrate the influence of each building block of the Y-series acceptors on the final PCE values with explicit quantum chemical explanations.
+Our framework shifts OPV research from intuition-based design toward a knowledge-guided, predictive mode, providing a foundational step toward autonomous material discovery and enhancing the competitiveness of OPVs among emerging photovoltaic technologies.

 Supplementary files